-If you keep the four most important things about IT security, you do not have to worry anymore!
+If you adhere to the four most important things about IT security, you hardly have to worry anymore!

 Hacker attack, virus, ransomware, worm.
-If you follow these four simple rules, you are armed as a company or privately against almost all IT attacks.
+If you adhere to these four simple rules, as a company or privately you are armed against almost all IT attacks.

 1. Always keep the operating system up to date and update updates immediately.

-With the installation of the latest updates on your computer, you will save yourself from hacker attacks and blackmail software.
-So you prevent a loss of data.
-If your operating system is outdated or no longer supported by the manufacturer, then the risk of being hacked is extremely high.
-Keep it always up to date.
+By installing the latest updates on your computer, you save yourself damage from hacker attacks and extortion software.
+This is how you prevent data loss.
+If your operating system is out of date or is no longer supported by the manufacturer, the risk of being hacked is extremely high.
+So always keep it up to date.
 This applies to all computers, whether PC, Mac, server or your smartphone.

-Any software used should be regularly checked for available updates.
-Very important is the ongoing check to see if your web browser is up to date.
-Incidentally, this is true for all browsers, whether you use Chrome, Firefox or any other browser.
-Check if your used plugins and extensions like Adobe Reader, Java and Adobe Flash etc. are up-to-date.
+All software used should be checked regularly for available updates.
+It is very important to keep checking whether your web browser is up to date.
+Incidentally, this applies to all browsers, regardless of whether you use Chrome, Firefox or another browser.
+Check whether the plugins and extensions you use such as Adobe Reader, Java and Adobe Flash etc. are up to date.

-My advice: be sure to keep it up to date. a gateway for macro viruses.
-With the current updates you are well prepared.
+My advice: make sure you keep them up to date.
+Microsoft Office, for example, is a gateway for macro viruses.
+You are well armed with the ongoing updates.

-Windows XP and Windows Vista no longer offer security updates.
-You should not use these versions anymore.
-They carry a high risk.
+Security updates are no longer offered for Windows XP and Windows Vista.
+You shouldn’t use these versions anymore.
+They are at high risk.

-You use the same passwords for all your accounts, whether Amazon, Dropbox, Facebook, Google, Gravatar, Instagram, YouTube, Mailchimp, Skype, Soundcloud, Tumblr, Twitter, VISA, Vimeo and WordPress, as well as mailboxes?
+Do you use the same passwords for all of your accounts, whether Amazon, Dropbox, Facebook, Google, Gravatar, Instagram, YouTube, Mailchimp, Skype, Soundcloud, Tumblr, Twitter, VISA, Vimeo and Wordpress as well as mailboxes?

 That’s not a good idea!
-If you get hacked, you lose all your access and data.
+If you are hacked, you will lose all your access and data.

 So my advice: